 Skin Care Benefits

 1. Cell Regeneration.
-Pomegranate helps protect the epidermis (the outer layer of the skin) and helps with skin cell regeneration in the epidermis and dermis (inner layer), increasing circulation and healing the skin, aiding in tissue repair and wound healing.
+Pomegranates help protect the epidermis (the outer layer of the skin) and helps with skin cell regeneration in the epidermis and dermis (inner layer), increasing circulation and healing the skin, aiding in tissue repair and wound healing.

 2. Sun Protection.
-Pomegranate has sun protective compounds that protect the skin against free radical damage, help prevent skin cancer, relieve sunburn and reduce the signs of sun damage.
+Pomegranates have sun protective compounds that protect the skin against free radical damage, help prevent skin cancer, relieve sunburn and reduce the signs of sun damage.
 Pomegranate seed oil works to protect against skin cancer because of ellagic acid, a polyphenol antioxidant found in large quantities in pomegranates, which researchers have found inhibits the growth of skin tumors.

 3. Anti-Aging.
-Pomegranate protects against premature aging by helping reduce the signs of skin aging caused by sun damage and exposure, such as wrinkles and fine lines.
-It helps prevent hyperpigmentation and age spots.
+Pomegranates protect against premature aging by helping reduce the signs of skin aging caused by sun damage and exposure, such as wrinkles and fine lines.
+Pomegranates also help prevent hyperpigmentation and age spots.

 4. Youthful Skin.
-It promotes smooth, firm skin by promoting collagen and elastin production and softens skin.
+Pomegranates promote smooth, firm skin by promoting collagen and elastin production and soften skin.

 5. Dry Skin.
 It is a great ingredient for skin care because its small molecular structure allows it to penetrates deeply into the skin.
 It works for most skin types, (which depends on the skin care ingredients pomegranate is combined with).

 Since pomegranate oil penetrates deeply into the skin, it is effective for treating dry skin.
 It soothes dry, cracked and irritated skin.
 It contains punicic acid, an omega 5 fatty acid that hydrates and prevents moisture loss.